alphagov/govuk-developer-docs/source/manual/replicate-app-data-locally.html.md

 review_in: 6 months
 ---

+> If you're using Docker, you may wish to consider [this guide](/manual/replicating-whitehall-data-with-docker.html) if importing Whitehall data.

 Dumps are generated from production data in the early hours each day, and can then be downloaded.
 You'll use the [replicate-data-local.sh script](https://github.com/alphagov/govuk-puppet/blob/master/development-vm/replication/replicate-data-local.sh)